 Geoffrey Laforge: Ph.D.
-Candidate (Co-supervised by Adrian Owen) and Neurocritical Care Research Associate, London Health Sciences
+Candidate (Co-supervised: Adrian Owen) and Neurocritical Care Research Associate, London Health Sciences

 Geoff’s uses multi-dimensional EEG techniques to develop brain-based assessments of cognitive function and conscious awareness in clinical populations, specifically in patients with severe brain injury.
 He also investigates the neural mechanisms of naturalistic processing and neurophysiology at the end of life.

 Kathleen M. Lyons, Ph.D.
-Candidate (Co-supervised by Adrian Owen)
+Candidate (Co-supervised: Adrian Owen)